-Gonçalo is a software engineer turned neuroscientist, fascinated by the behaviour of intelligent systems.
+Gonçalo (he/him) is a software engineer turned neuroscientist, fascinated by the behaviour of intelligent systems.
 With a background of applied research in virtual and augmented reality, parallel processing and autonomous agents, he joined the Champalimaud Neuroscience Programme in 2010, hoping to find better ways of building machines that learn by themselves.
 Gonçalo completed his PhD with Adam Kampff and Joe Paton, trying to understand the role of motor cortex in the control of movement in non-primate mammals.

-Along the way, he extended his experience making interactive systems to rodents and other animal models.
+Along the way, he extended his experience for making interactive systems to rodents and other animal models.
 Gonçalo developed the Bonsai visual programming language as a way to rapidly prototype interactive neuroscience experiments.

-André is a software engineer that specialized in Arts and Technology using Mixed Reality, Multimedia, Robotics, Physical Computing and Interactive Systems.
+André (he/him) is a software engineer that specialized in Arts and Technology using Mixed Reality, Multimedia, Robotics, Physical Computing and Interactive Systems.
 Is fascinated by technological creativity.
 Back in 2004 started working in Ylabs research division of YDreams then became an expert in the creation of interactive systems and Augmented Reality.
 In 2011 he created Artica Creative Computing.
 Artica works on Human Computer Interaction, Electronics, Game Design, Creative Design AR & VR, Video Projection & Mapping, Physical Computing, Robotics, Digital Fabrication, Prototyping, Education and all things creative.

 André likes human relationships involving everyone in agile development cycles and working together to a working, professional and affordable solution under realistic development timelines.